Phone-GWP-group

 How do you want customers to feel about your product?

 Colour can also be associative.
-Associative colours can generate feelings of nostalgia, excitement, anticipation, calming and even security and dependability.
+Associative colours can generate feelings of nostalgia, excitement, anticipation, calmness, and even security and dependability.
 If you know your customer well enough, you can leverage these emotions to your advantage.

 A fan of Pantone colour swatches